etiennelord/BRIDES/README.md

 This program allows the user to follow the evolution of an original network X into an augmented network Y by counting the number of Breakthroughs, Roadblocks, Impasses, Detours, Equal paths and Shortcuts (BRIDES) in the network Y.
 ## About

+* New version 2020 - Cindy Bouchard (Université de Montréal) *

-This repository includes the R and C++ source codes of BRIDES, examples of simple evolving networks and examples of real genome similarity networks which can be given as input of our program
+This repository includes the R, R package and C++ source codes of BRIDES, examples of simple evolving networks and examples of real genome similarity networks which can be given as input of our program

 Given an original network X and its augmented network Y (with additional nodes and edges), the BRIDES program calculates the number of Breakthroughs, Roadblocks, Impasses, Detours, Equal paths and Shortcuts characterizing the evolution of X into Y.